MicrosoftDocs/windows-itpro-docs/education/windows/school-deployment/enroll-autopilot.md

 ### Register devices to Windows Autopilot

 Before deployment, devices must be registered with the Windows Autopilot deployment service.
-Each device’s unique hardware identity (known as a *hardware hash*) is captured and uploaded to the Autopilot service, and the device is associated with an Azure tenant ID.
+Each device's unique hardware identity (known as a *hardware hash*) is captured and uploaded to the Autopilot service, and the device is associated with an Azure tenant ID.
 There are three main ways to register devices to Autopilot:

 - **Complete the OEM registration process.** When you purchase devices from an OEM, that company can automatically register them with Windows Autopilot.
 Before an OEM can register devices, your school must grant permission.
 The OEM begins this process with approval granted by an Azure AD global administrator from the school.
 For Microsoft Surface registration, collect the details shown in this [documentation table](/surface/surface-autopilot-registration-support) before submitting the request to Microsoft Support.
 You can make requests using the [Microsoft Devices Autopilot Support](https://prod.support.services.microsoft.com/supportrequestform/0d8bf192-cab7-6d39-143d-5a17840b9f5f) form.
 - **Manually register devices with Windows Autopilot.** To manually register a device, you must first capture its hardware hash.
 Once this process has been completed, the hardware hash can be uploaded to the Windows Autopilot service using [Microsoft Intune](/mem/autopilot/add-devices), [Partner Center](https://msdn.microsoft.com/partner-center/autopilot), [Microsoft 365 Business & Office 365 Admin](https://support.office.com/article/Create-and-edit-AutoPilot-profiles-5cf7139e-cfa1-4765-8aad-001af1c74faa), or the [Microsoft Store](https://apps.microsoft.com/store/apps).